Shopify/polaris/src/components/ListBox/README.md

 # ListBox

 The `ListBox` component is a list component that implements part of the [Aria 1.2 ListBox specs](https://www.w3.org/TR/wai-aria-practices-1.2/#Listbox).
 It presents a list of options and allows users to select one or more of them.
-If you need more structure than the standard component offers, use composition to customize the presentation of these lists by using sections, headers, or custom elements.
+If you need more structure than the standard component offers, use composition to customize the presentation of these lists by using headers or custom elements.

 ---